 Education is, by nature, interdisciplinary and integrates many fields

-Our approach depends on knowing and understanding systems thinking.
-We learn about natural history, research methods, and land management to understand ecological systems.
-Then drawing from principles, history, and issues of environmental education, and leadership skills, we learn to work in social systems.
-In the faith and peacemaking seminar we think about how to communicate between worldviews, and in the Bahamas we put it all together.
+Our approach depends on knowing and understanding systems-thinking.
+We learn about natural history, research methods and land management to understand ecological systems.
+Drawing from principles, history, and issues of environmental education and from leadership skills, we learn to work in social systems.
+In the faith and peacemaking seminar we think about how to communicate between worldviews, and in Arizona or the Bahamas we put it all together.

 A study of the plants and animals of this region and the ecosystems in which they are found.
 Emphases on: